For all recruitment queries contact:

 Tel.
 01506 282012

-An exciting opportunity has arisen with the Improvement Service for a National Co-ordinator who will have a particular focus on the planning and reporting duties under the Child Poverty (Scotland) Act.
+An exciting opportunity has arisen with the Improvement Service for a Project Officer with a particular focus on supporting councils in their use and development of the Local Government Benchmarking Framework.

 To apply for either of these positions, please download the application form.
 Alternatively you can call Leigh Rennie on 01506 282012 for an application pack.